-If the student comes from another place of study, the respective Academic Study Boards at the Faculty of Business and Social Sciences must also approve credit transfers from subjects already passed before the student can be enrolled.
+If you are a student from another educational institution, the respective study board of the Faculty of Business and Social Sciences must also approve the credit transfer of already passed subjects before a commitment to enrol can be given.

-It is a condition that the applicant contacts the department before writing an application in order to obtain more detailed information about the department's research profile, the background for the scholarship, supervision options, etc.
+You may want to contact the department before preparing your application in order to obtain more information about the department’s research profile, the background of the fellowship, supervision opportunities, etc.

-- A brief characterisation of the applicant's academic qualifications and the PhD project.
+- A brief description of the applicant’s academic qualifications and the PhD project.

-- An assessment of the probability that the applicant can complete a PhD project within the standard study period.
+- An assessment of the applicants’ ability to complete the PhD project within the prescribed period of study.

 For your information, the assessment will also be sent to you as an applicant.

 The head of the PhD School will, on the basis of the course committee’s assessment, make a decision on who is qualified for enrolment in the PhD programme.
 However, the dean and the head of department make the final decision on hiring the PhD student.
 The head of department may choose to call qualified applicants for an interview before a decision on employment is made.